 Please note that this version of the regional climatology will be updated to include new data and improve the information section.

-Higher spatial resolutions – here the 1/10°x1/10° resolution – provide major advantages in the areas where such resolutions are feasible and supported by data availability.
-The quality control on a higher-resolution grid reveals more outliers than an analysis on coarser resolution grids.
-More importantly, with the significantly shorter radius of influence in the objective analysis procedure, the structure of the gridded fields is far better sustained, especially in regions with sharp gradients of the essential oceanographic parameter (temperature, salinity, etc.).
-In subpolar latitudes, mesoscale elements of hydrological fields can be seen on the maps with 1/10°x1/10° resolution.
-They are better preserved in the generated climatological fields, which makes high-resolution climatologies more valuable for ocean modeling and other applications.
+Objectives: Higher spatial resolutions – here the 1/10°x1/10° grid – provide major advantages in the areas where such resolutions are feasible and supported by data availability.
+The quality control on a higher-resolution grid reveals more outliers than an analysis on coarser grids.
+More importantly, with the significantly shorter radius of influence in the objective analysis procedure, the structure of the gridded fields is far better sustained, especially in regions with sharp gradients of the essential oceanographic parameter (temperature and salinity).

-Units: Temperature units are °C. Salinity is unitless on the Practical Salinity Scale-1978 [PSS].
+Units: Temperature units are °C. Salinity is unitless on the Practical Salinity Scale-1978.

-Method: The method followed for calculation of the mean climatological fields is detailed in the following publications: Temperature: Locarnini et al., 2010, Salinity: Antonov et al., 2010.
+Methods: The methods followed for calculating mean climatological fields are described in details in the following publications: Temperature: Locarnini et al., 2013, Salinity: Zweng et al., 2013.

-Additional details on the 1/4° climatological calculation are found in Boyer et al., 2005.
+Additional details on high-resolution climatological calculations are found in Boyer et al., 2005.

-The table from this publication giving radius of influence for the analysis procedure can be filled out with values for the 1/4° procedure as follows:
+The updated table from (Boyer et al., 2005) provides radii of influence for the analysis procedure as follows:

 |Pass||1° radius of influence||1/4° radius of influence||1/10° radius of influence|